Reading-eScience-Centre/coverage-restapi/spec.md

 }
 ```
 In this example, the coordinate reference system for the vertical coordinates would have to be
-defined in the same collection document such that the client knows what the parameters verticalStart
+defined in the same collection document such that the client knows what the parameters `verticalStart`
-and verticalEnd really mean.
+and `verticalEnd` really mean in that context.

 Note that equally to the previous section this specification does *not* force a specific URL template.